-An instrument technician ensures that surgical instruments are sterile and ready for the surgeon prior to operations and medical procedures.
-Associate degree programs in surgical technology incorporates the job of instrument technician along with other related careers.
-In doing so, it gives the aspiring technician not only the skills required to perform his or her duties, but also a sense of how those tasks relate to the jobs of those they work with and for.
+An instrument technician, also known as a sterile processing technician and central services technician, ensures that surgical instruments are sterile and ready for the surgeon prior to operations and medical procedures.
+Associate's degree programs in surgical technology incorporate the job of instrument technician along with other related careers.
+In doing so, programs give the aspiring technician not only the skills required to perform his or her duties, but also a sense of how those tasks relate to the jobs of those they work with and for.

 There are also certification programs to enhance the technician's knowledge base and resume.
 Graduates can apply for certification at several levels from the International Association of Healthcare Central Service Materiel Management, which requires passing competency exams.